-1. All graduate students in their second year who have passed the appropriate number of required courses will take the Qualifying Exam to advance to candidacy.
+- 1. All graduate students in their second year who have passed the appropriate number of required courses will take the Qualifying Exam to advance to candidacy.
 The Qualifying Exam is normally taken in the spring semester of a student's second year.
 If a student has not met the requirements outlined above, the Qualifying Exam may be delayed to within three months of completing these requirements.
 If the student is completing any core courses in the spring semester of their second year, they may not conduct the Qualifying Exam until the subsequent summer term, after they have met all course requirements.
-Students who are not prepared to take the Qualifying Exam by the end of their second year must write an explanatory letter of appeal to the GSC Chair and Graduate Advisor and will be assigned a probationary status until further notice.

-- 2. An informational meeting about the Qualifying Exam will be held in the fall semester of each year.
+Students who are not prepared to take the Qualifying Exam by the end of their second year must write an explanatory letter of appeal to the GSC Chair and Graduate Advisor and will be assigned a probationary status until further notice. - 2.
+An informational meeting about the Qualifying Exam will be held in the fall semester of each year.
 At this meeting, students will review the timetable and guidelines in effect for the Qualifying Exam, as well as the expectations and exam process, as outlined below: - a.
 At the beginning of the spring semester (usually in January), exam-eligible graduate students will submit (i) a one-paragraph summary (100-200 words) of their intended research proposal (abstract), and (ii) a list of four faculty members who might be appropriate to serve on their examination committee.
 These faculty will be selected in consultation with their PI.
 Selected faculty members must be members of the MIC GSC.
-The Graduate Advisor will use this information to form the student's Qualifying Exam Committee.
-Students will receive instructions and a deadline to submit these require items from the Graduate Advisor and/or the Graduate Program Staff. - b.
+The Graduate Advisor will use this information to form the student's Qualifying Exam b.
 The student will be notified of the composition of their Qualifying Exam committee within 30 days after submission of their abstract.
 Upon learning the members of their exam committee, the student is responsible for scheduling their Qualifying Examination, which involves polling the committee members and their PI for their availability for a two-hour timeslot.
 If the student's PI cannot attend the exam, they will be required to provide the examining committee chair with a short statement describing the student's progress.
 The deadline for the written portion of the exam is relative to each student's exam date (see Written Proposal below); students are responsible for meeting their relative deadlines.
+The Graduate Program Staff will provide the committee chair with the Qualifying Exam Results form and the student's transcript in advance of the exam.